rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

     CEC Adaptor->>DUT: Send "GetCECVersion" before adding the logical address RAFT/user->>RAFT/user: No response or ack should be received.
     DUT->>DUT: Wait for the RAFT/user to signal to provide ack received or not.
-    DUT->>DUT: Check no RxCallback has been received and decide whether the test passes or fails DUT->>DUT: Add Logical Address
+    RAFT/user->>DUT: RAFT/user to signal the test to move ahead DUT->>DUT: Check no RxCallback has been received and decide whether the test passes or fails DUT->>DUT: Add Logical Address
-    DUT->>DUT: Wait for User/RAFT to enter the logical address DUT->>CEC Adaptor: Send "GetCECVersion"
+    DUT->>DUT: Wait for User/RAFT to enter the logical address RAFT/user->>DUT: RAFT/user to provide the logical address DUT->>CEC Adaptor: Send "GetCECVersion"
     CEC Adaptor->>DUT: Send the "CEC Version"
     DUT->>DUT: Validate CEC Version
-    DUT->>DUT: Wait for User/RAFT to signal the start of the next test RAFT/user->>CEC Adaptor: Command to send CEC OSD Command CEC Adaptor->>DUT: Send CEC OSD Command
+    DUT->>DUT: Wait for User/RAFT to signal the start of the next test RAFT/user->>DUT: RAFT/user to signal the test to move ahead RAFT/user->>CEC Adaptor: Command to send CEC OSD Command CEC Adaptor->>DUT: Send CEC OSD Command
     DUT->>DUT: Validate the received command
-    RAFT/user->>RAFT/user: Read the CEC acknowledgment received and validate DUT->>DUT: Wait for User/RAFT to enter the acknowledgment confirmation and decide Test Pass/Fail CEC Adaptor->>DUT: Send "GetCECVersion" to an LA other than `DUT`(0x01 to 0x0E).
+    RAFT/user->>RAFT/user: Read the CEC acknowledgment received and validate DUT->>DUT: Wait for User/RAFT to enter the acknowledgment confirmation and decide Test Pass/Fail RAFT/user->>DUT: RAFT/user to provide the test result CEC Adaptor->>DUT: Send "GetCECVersion" to an LA other than `DUT`(0x01 to 0x0E).
 Repeat these 4 steps for all the addresses sent.
     DUT->>DUT: Wait for User/RAFT to signal when the CEC adaptor has sent a CEC message.
-    DUT->>DUT: Test fails if it has received any message.
+    RAFT/user->>DUT: RAFT/user to signal the test to move ahead DUT->>DUT: Test fails if it has received any message.
     RAFT/user->>RAFT/user: No CEC acknowledgment is received after CEC Frames are sent.
 ```